Overnight job saves Albanian from quake but family buried in rubble of home

 He said he had spoken to his wife by phone after an initial tremor early on Tuesday morning but that their apartment building caved in when the major 6.4 strength quake ensued.

-The Vata family is impoverished like many in Thumane, living off farm labour and remittances sent from relatives living and working in affluent European Union countries.
+The Vata family is impoverished like many in Thumane, living off farm labor and remittances sent from relatives living and working in affluent European Union countries.

 Before the quake, Vata’s son, the father of the two boys, went to EU member state Greece to work for better pay for three months, the maximum he could stay without a work permit, leaving his wife and children behind to live with his parents.